tazsingh/render_execjs/README.md

 Note that it will render whatever is returned from JavaScript.

+## Configuration ##

+You can configure the following options:

+    environment # The environment in which to execute the JavaScript.
+For example, you can load the Jade templating library into this. coffeescript_environment # Will take CoffeeScript, compile it, and set environment to that

+`render_execjs` supports four syntaxes for setting configuration options (using the environment option as an example):

+    RenderExecJS.configure do
+      self.environment = "'js environment'"
+      environment "'js environment'"
+    end

+    RenderExecJS.environment = "'js environment'"
+    RenderExecJS.environment "'js environment'"

+And two for getting configuration options:

+    RenderExecJS.configure do
+      self.environment # => will return the environment
+    end

+    RenderExecJS.environment # => will also return the environment

 ## Why would I want to render JavaScript from Rails? ##

-Make sure that you're logged into your Twitter, now click on this link: [http://twitter.com/tazsingh](http://twitter.com/tazsingh)
+Make sure that you're logged into your Twitter, now click on this link: [http://twitter.com/tazsingh](http://twitter.com/tazsingh).
 Notice how it loads your Twitter first, then the page that you've requested?

 It has to initialize the JavaScript environment before it can render the page you've requested.